 On January 1, 2005, the Denver City Council revised the Denver Municipal Code to allow the filing of civil cases to impound and seize vehicles involved in habitual offenses.
 Vehicles driven by a habitual traffic offender are now declared a public nuisance under section 37-50(18) of the Denver Revised Municipal Code, and an action will be taken by the Denver City Attorney’s Office to forfeit your vehicle if you are charged with driving as a habitual offender.

 If you are charged with driving as a habitual offender in Colorado, the services of an experienced Denver traffic attorney can be invaluable.
 Not only can an experienced criminal defense attorney explore defenses to your case, such as the actual notice requirements or whether the traffic stop was legal, a skilled defense lawyer can negotiate with the prosecutor in an effort to save your driving privileges and keep you out of jail.

-Denver criminal defense attorney Jay Tiftickjian has handled approximately a hundred habitual offender driving offenses in Colorado as a criminal attorney and former state prosecutor.
+Denver criminal defense attorney Jay Tiftickjian has handled countless habitual offender driving offenses in Colorado as a criminal attorney and former state prosecutor.
 If you have been charged with driving as a habitual offender in Colorado, contact The Tiftickjian Law Firm, P.C. for experienced representation.